CraigMillerDA/DXFC/README.md

 DXFC will function as the main blockchain connecting to every other blockchain based digital currency.
 The DXFC blockchain has many purposes including instant currency exchange, a voting system, proposal system and will assist in compressing the side-chains.
 Each digital currency will reside on it's own blockchain and is a side-chain of the DXFC blockchain.
 So, every different currency (USD, EURO, GBP, JPY, etc) will be a side-chain of the DXFC blockchain.

+Currently researching options for crowdfunding the project.
+This will enable the hiring of qualified personel, a larger online presence and a project that gets to the proposal stage of creating a CBDC.

 I will add to the readme as time permits and hope to see some contributors by the time I get back to adding!